muhmmad-nabil/movie-list-app/README.md

 - app: Manages UI components and user interactions.
 - data: Handles data management and repository implementations.
 - domain: Contains use cases and business logic.

-## Application Requirements

-You need to create an application that displays a list of the best movies in 2024.
-Each movie should be clickable, leading to a details page containing all relevant information.